 When Should You Start Preconception Care?

 The sooner you start the better, although there is no set time, things like taking folic acid and maternal supplements like these are best to begin around 3 months prior.
-According to the CDC “Folic acid is a B vitamin.
-If a woman has enough folic acid in her body at least 1 month before and during pregnancy, it can help prevent major birth defects of the baby’s brain and spine”
+Eating foods high in folic acid together with maternal supplements can help prevent major birth defects.

 Your Preconception To-Do List